JohnGaltJD/Solo-Olympus/HOSTING.md

 2. Drag and drop your entire project folder
 3. Netlify will provide a random subdomain like `https://random-name-123456.netlify.app`
 4. You can change the subdomain name in the site settings
+5. Access the app by navigating to your Netlify subdomain + `/login.html`

 ## Option 3: Running on a Home Server